hepplerj/notebook/source/_includes/front.md

 - [All pages](/archive-alphabetical/): see all pages in the notebook alphabetically

 Also, check out the project tabs along the lefthand side.
 I also maintain [GitHub repositories](http://github.com/hepplerj) for other work related to my research and scholarship.

-### Active Projects

-- [Machines in the Valley](/machines-valley-manuscript/).
-This is my dissertation and soon-to-be book manuscript based on a rewrite of my dissertation.
-While I may not port over all of my notes into this new notebook, you can find traces of the work throughout.
-- [Visualization in the Humanities](/visualization-humanities/).
-I'm collecting research on ways historians have used visualization in their work in order to inform my own thinking about visualization and narrative in digital history.